Content

 Medications for allergies of the 1st generation

-The first generation of drugs are the most imperfect: their action is the shortest (only about 4-6 hours), and the side effects are the most numerous andsuprastin for allergies pronounced, including they have a strong inhibitory effect on the central nervous system.
+The first generation of drugs are the most imperfect: their action is the shortest (only about 4-6 hours), and the side effects are the most numerous and pronounced, including they have a strong inhibitory effect on the central nervous system.
 Numerous studies have shown that their use can provoke the development of malformations in the fetus, so the first generation drugs have absolute contraindications during pregnancy.
 The only case when their use can be justified is the development of a life-threatening condition in the expectant mother (anaphylactic shock, Quincke's edema).
 The decision to use first-generation drugs in a pregnant woman should be made only by an allergist and only after a thorough assessment of all risks for the mother and child.

 I generation antihistamines: Dimedrol, Suprastin, Fenkarol, Diazolin, Tavegil